escibotcenter/Math24/README.md

 # Math24

-Math 24 is a Python script for answer math 24 game
+Math 24 is a Python script for solve math 24 game

 ## Usage